a1928375/Expressions-statements-code-blocks-and-methods/README.md

       (5)

             TIP: In the method printConversion, call the method toMilesPerHour instead of duplicating the code.
-            NOTE: All methods should be defined as public static like we have been doing so far in the course.
             NOTE: 1 mile per hour is 1.609 kilometers per hour

 3. MegaBytesConverters: